Subscribe to our Newsletter

 Fee: $150.00 per race for races in the city.
 Contact for out of city rates.

-For organizers using Ski Patrol please add note that the ski patrol requires a certificate of insurance through the MCA.
+For organizers using Ski Patrol a certificate of insurance must be in place, which can be arranged through Manitoba Cycling.

 Name and address for additional insured is: